goldarluu/cse15l-lab-reports/lab-report-1-week-2.md

 # Step 6: Optimizing Remote Running
 To make using ssh even faster, we can combine commands by running certain things together.

+The overall objective of this is to minimize time spent, so we have to optimize our overall number of keystrokes.

+Did you know that copying a file to another place and then running it can be done under 10 keystrokes (including all typing and mouse clicking)!

 Say I wanted to connect to ieng6, run javac WhereAmI.java and java WhereAmI on the server, then I can actually do it all in one line!

 Try this command: